dmtrhrytsak/my-car-value-api/README.md

 # My car value
-API for figuring out a price for used carS build with NestJS.
+API for figuring out a price for used cars build with NestJS.

 ## Available resources
 - Auth